openintents/members/README.md

 ## Description

-This web app is membership site for `Blockstack Legends`. `Blockstack Legends` is a club of app users who pay a monthly subscription fee to access premium features of apps.
+This web app is the membership site for `Blockstack Legends`. `Blockstack Legends` is a club of app users who pay a monthly subscription fee to access premium features of apps.

-After logging in, users can make a payment via credit card (currently, test payments only.
-Use one of Strip's [testing cards](https://stripe.com/docs/testing#cards) for testing) and will received the location of their membership card.
+After logging in, users can make a payment via credit card (currently, test payments only; use one of Strip's [testing cards](https://stripe.com/docs/testing#cards) for testing) and will received the location of their membership card as a web url.

 Alternatively, they can go to an administrator of `Blockstack Legends` and pay by cash.
 In this case the admin creates a payment receipt for the cash payment by entering their Blockstack username.
+Again this is a web url.
 The user can go to another admin and show the payment receipt.
 The admin enters the location of the payment reciept in the web app.
-If that payment receipt is valid a membership card is created and the admin is will show the location of the membership card to the user.
+If that payment receipt is valid then a membership card is created and the admin is will show the location of the membership card (web url) to the user.

 Members of `Blockstack Legends` can enter the location of their membership card in the web app.
-If it is valid the expiration time of the membership is shown.
+If it is valid then the expiration time of the membership is shown.

+Once the user has retrieved the membership card, the admin can savely delete their version.
+In the current version, this is not yet implemented

 Users of the app can start also their own club immediately by clicking on `Visit your club`.
-They are immediately administrator of the club and can accept cash and issue membership cards.
+They are the administrator of the club and can accept cash and issue membership cards.

 Possible use cases that can be built on top of this project are for example